bjandras/Renderer/README.md

 For example, if Qt5 is installed in /opt/qt5, the command to build WebKit would look somewhat like this:

     WEBKITOUTPUTDIR=$PWD/WebKit-build WebKit/Tools/Scripts/build-webkit --qt --qmake=/opt/qt5/bin/qmake --no-video --no-webkit2 --no-webgl --release

 To compile the Renderer go to Renderer/src directory and issue the following command:

-  QMAKEPATH=<WebKit-source>/Tools/qmake/ /opt/qt5/bin/qmake WEBKIT_DIR=<WebKit-build>
+    QMAKEPATH=WebKit-source/Tools/qmake/ /opt/qt5/bin/qmake WEBKIT_DIR=WebKit-build

-substituting <WebKit-source> with the full path to the WebKit source (where you checked out the WebKit repository) and <WebKit-build> with the full path to the WebKit build directory.
+substituting WebKit-source with the full path to the WebKit source (where you checked out the WebKit repository) and WebKit-build with the full path to the WebKit build directory.